 The following aspects majorly affect the blurriness of background clutter:

-- Distance from your subject - Moving closer to and focusing tightly on your subject, ensuring the background is far away from your subject, makes it easier to to achieve a blurred background.
+- Distance from your subject - Moving closer to and focusing tightly on your subject and ensuring the background is far away from your subject make it easier to achieve a blurred background.

-- Focal length - A short focal length has a wide angle of view, it keeps details in focus both in the foreground and the background.
+- Focal length - A short focal length has a wide angle of view which keeps details in focus both in the foreground and the background.
 Zooming in on a subject narrows the angle of view and makes the focal length longer, resulting in more background blur.
-To blur the background, use a long focal length lens, or a good variable focus length lens and zoom in on your subject.
+To blur the background, use a long focal-length lens or a good variable-focus-length lens and zoom in on your subject.